sysdiglabs/terraform-provider-sysdig/website/docs/index.md

   the use of invalid HTTPS certificates in the Secure API.
 It can be useful for on-prem installations.
 It can also be sourced from the `SYSDIG_SECURE_INSECURE_TLS` environment variable.
 By default this is false.

+* `extra_headers` - (Optional) Defines extra HTTP headers that will be added to the client while performing HTTP API calls.